Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Results Discussion

-In order to test the accuracy of $W_{\infty}^{TPSS}$ and $W_{\infty}^{'TPSS}$ expressions first, we report in Table~\ref{tab1} their values obtained for real atoms.
-For comparison, we present also the values obtained for the exact SCE method, PC, mPC, hPC as well as PBE ($W_{\infty}^{PBE}$, $W_{\infty}^{'PBE}$) formulas from \Ref{seidl2000density}.
-In the case of $W_{\infty}$ the TPSS approximation gives the best performance measured w.r.t.
-SCE values being almost three times better than the one obtained for hPC model.
-This is due to the fact that the former correctly removes one-electron self-interaction in $W_{\infty}^{TPSS}$ which is taken into account in all GGA $W_{\infty}$ approximations.
-In the case of $W'_{\infty}$ the overall performance of the TPSS model is worse than the one observed for hPC, being in line with the results reported for PC.
-This can be due to the fact that $W_{\infty}^{'TPSS}$ in the slowly varying density limit does not recover correctly the gradient expansion of PC model, what is the case for $W_{\infty}^{TPSS}$.
-The problem lies in $H_2$ function (Eq.~\ref{eer}) which when $t \to 0$ gives rise to the term proportional to $t^6$ in comparison to PC model which yields $t^2$.
-One important difference, however, can be noted for the TPSS formula that for the H atom it correctly recovers the SCE value which is not possible by any GGA variant.
+We first test the accuracy of $W_{\infty}^{TPSS} = \int~d\R~ w^{TPSS}_{\infty}(\R)$ and $W_{\infty}^{'TPSS} = \int~d\R~ w'^{TPSS}_{\infty}(\R)$ expressions, which is reported in Table~\ref{tab1} for real atoms.
+For comparison, we also present the data obtained for the exact SCE method~\cite{seidl07,gorigiorgi09, Daas2022large}, PC, mPC, hPC as well as PBE ($W_{\infty}^{PBE}$, $W_{\infty}^{'PBE}$) formulas from \Refs{seidl2000density}.
+In the case of $W_{\infty}$, the TPSS approximation gives the best performance measured w.r.t.
+SCE values (even for Ar, Kr and Xr data reported recently\cite{Daas2022large}) being almost three times better than the one obtained for very accurate hPC model.
+This is partially because the former correctly removes one-electron self-interaction in $W_{\infty}^{TPSS}$, which is taken into account in all GGA $W_{\infty}$ approximations.
+Nonetheless, even without Hydrogen atom contribution (reported in parenthesis), the MARE of TPSS $W_{\infty}$ presents the best performance for this model (MARE=0.44\%), closely followed by hPC (MARE=0.48\%) that are twice better than original PC variant.

+In the case of $W'_{\infty}$, the overall performance of the TPSS model is worse than the one observed for hPC, in line with the results reported for PC.
+This can be since $W_{\infty}^{'TPSS}$ in the slowly varying density limit does not recover correctly the gradient expansion of the PC model.
+The problem lies in the $H_2$ function (Eq.~\ref{eer}), which when $t \to 0$ gives rise to the term proportional to $t^6$, in comparison to the PC model, which yields here term proportional $t^2$.
+One crucial difference, however, can be noted for the TPSS formula: it correctly recovers the SCE value for the H atom, which is impossible by any GGA variant.